Skip to content

 But as time passed I realized that independent learning wasn’t enough and I needed support and a guiding hand.

-I eventually found CG Spectrum and enrolled in the Advanced 3D Modeling Course, and here I am today!
+I eventually found CG Spectrum and enrolled in the 3D Modeling Specialization Course, and here I am today!
 I was not sure what exactly I was looking for until I saw someone’s artwork on Facebook mentioning they created it as part of a course.
 Then I knew that I need a school and started looking.
-I eventually found CG Spectrum and enrolled in the Advanced 3D Modeling Course, and here I am today!
+I eventually found CG Spectrum and enrolled in the 3D Modeling Specialization Course, and here I am today!

 Marat Nurgaliyev Modeling TAMN: Hi, I never thought I would be an artist and my journey started thanks to my little son.
 One day in 2016, he asked me to buy clay and model a car for him.
 I made the car, then a second, and a third, and realized how much I enjoyed it.
 The more cars I made the better they turned out.
 So from then on, I was playing with clay in my free time.
 In 2019 I finally decided to quit my office job.
 I had a good career, but I felt I had to try something else so I didn't regret it.
 After leaving my job I was thinking about how to transform what I love (i.e. playing with clay) into a long-term career that would support my family.

 I was inspired by a lot of 3D art on social media, especially Instagram.
 In November 2019 I decided to find a 3D modeling online course.
 I read some articles on the net and found out that CG Spectrum was providing good online education.
-With that in mind, I enrolled in the Introduction to 3D Modeling course in December 2019 and at 37 I was quite old at the time.
+With that in mind, I enrolled in the 3D Modeling Essentials course in December 2019 and at 37 I was quite old at the time.
 Since then I’ve practiced 3D modeling almost every day.

 Meet the 3D Modeling TAs Space Marine Helmet